nomtek/flutter_ai_examples/lib/mistral_ai_llm_controller_example/README.md

 If a command is unrecognized, return the following JSON: { "name": "unknown", "parameters": "" }
 ```

-This is used to tell AI chatbot how to interpret commands and what to do if command is not recognized.
+This is used to tell the AI chatbot how to interpret commands and what to do if the command is not recognized.
+It is important to return an unknown function name when the command is not recognized without that, AI will use one of the available functions.

 ```text
 You can perform one function at a time.
 ```

-This is used to tell AI chatbot that we are looking for one function at a time.
+This is an extension of the instructions for AI chatbot that specifies how the output should look like.

 ```text
 Do not return anything else than JSON.